vsr2158/aws-networking-workshop/README.md

         * `I acknowledge that AWS CloudFormation might create IAM resources with custom names.`
         * `I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND`
         *  Click `Create Stack`
     * Stack creation will commence and will invoke nested stacks as required, you can watch the events  under the `Events Tab` on the console.
-Wait for stack to
+Wait for the stack deployment to complete.
     * Post Stack Deployment following resources are created:

         < Todo: Add a diagram of resources deployed >
+    * Explore the deployed resources, test SSH login to all the instances deployed by this stack.
+Note that instances in private subnet will require SSH from the Bastion host in Public subnet.
 * Next we are going to setup connectivity so the private instances in different VPCs can communicate between each other, we will make use of ICMP/Ping to test two way rechability
-    * I dentify
+    * Identify the two VPCs deployed using CloudFormation, setup peering between them and test using Ping between them